 In earlier years Ed pastored churches in Santa Maria and Redondo Beach.
-He is now retired after 33 years making teeth as a dental technician, the last 24 at the UCLA School of Dentistry; In retirement he has resumed his studies at Talbot School of Theology, where he is pursuing an MA in Theology.
+He is now retired after 33 years as a dental technician with the last 24 at the UCLA School of Dentistry.
+In retirement he resumed his studies at Talbot School of Theology, where he received an MA in Theology.

 Ed began preaching regularly at Grace Providence Church in March 2015 and was called to serve as the pastor of this congregation six months later.